Understanding your report template

 Template structure

-Your report template is organised into three levels:
+A template is organised into three levels:

 Property section expanded showing items and the Area group nested inside

-The Report Items tab shows all your sections as collapsible panels.
-Click a section header to expand or collapse it and see the groups and items inside.
+The Report Items tab lists every section as a collapsible panel.
+Click a header to expand or collapse it.

-Each section header displays:
+Each section header carries:

-• The section name
+• The section name.

-• Badges indicating special properties (see below)
+• Badges marking special properties (see below).

-• Custom - you created this element; it's not part of the default template
+• Custom - you created this element; it’s not part of the default template.

 What you can change

-• Order - drag and drop to reorder sections, groups, and items
+• Order - drag and drop to reorder sections, groups, and items.

-• Names - rename sections and groups
+• Names - rename sections and groups.

-• Item settings - toggle options like "Always Visible" and "Show Page Number"
+• Item settings - toggles like Always Visible and Show Page Number.

 Primary field